 If you do not enter text for a particular language, and that language is subsequently selected by the operator, Crimson will use the default language in its place.
-Note that Crimson will re-configure Windows to use the appropriate Input Method Editor whenever a complex (ie. Unicode-based) language is being edited on a Master configured with a color virtual HMI.
+Note that Crimson will re-configure Windows to use the appropriate Input Method Editor whenever a complex (ie. Unicode-based) language is being edited on a color terminal.
 For information on how to select the languages for the database, and on how to configure a key or a menu to select a different language, refer to the User Interface section of this manual.

-COLOR PROPERTIES\
+COLOR PROPERTIES